 - 4 tbsp Clear Honey

-Gammon joint – cooking time 30 mins per lb plus 30 mins extra at the end
+Gammon joint – cooking time 35 mins per 500 g (30 mins per lb) plus an additional 20 mins at the end for a fan-assisted oven.

 Peel 6 garlic cloves and lightly crush them, putting them aside for later